 Green will be used a lot.
 Not on board with the dark green kitchen?
 Mix it in with pillows.
 Emerald green looks striking when paired with navy.

-Wallpaper was that an up and coming interior design trend for years – used in small spaces like bathrooms where people felt safe enough to go bold.
+Wallpaper has been that up and coming interior design trend for years – used in small spaces like bathrooms where people felt brave enough to go bold.
+But why save it for little spaces when a tasteful wallpaper can have such a big impact?

-But it’s coming in hot for more spaces than just bathrooms for 2021, and will be seen in entryways, bedrooms, hallways, and dining rooms – as well as new construction.
+Full rooms of wallpaper are coming in hot for more spaces than just bathrooms for 2022, and will be seen in entryways, bedrooms, hallways, and dining rooms – as well as new construction.
+Just forget feature wall; be bold!

 Source: Studio McGee

 Kids rooms and fun wallpaper just go together.
 I’ve tackled two peel and stick walls and both were fine to do myself.
-This is the route I would consider taking in kids’ rooms, just because their tastes change as they grow.
+Peel and stick is a great solution to take in kids’ rooms, just because their tastes change as they grow.

 Source: Bria Hammel